canonical/observability/decision-records/2024-06-04--service-to-stop-while-waiting-for-cert.md

 ## Benefits
 - No need to worry if it takes the cert a long time to arrive.
-- We stick to the juju model (no model departure): if admin says HTTPS, then no more plain HTTP.
+- We stick to the juju model: if admin says HTTPS, then no more plain HTTP.

 ## Disadvantages